 - Report ID: This field indicates corresponding measurement report ID for this ltm-CSI-ReportConfigId associated with this event triggered measurement report.
 The length of the Report ID field is 6 bits;

 - Typei: This field indicates the type of the RS i of LTM candidate cell included in the event triggered L1 measurement report.
-The field is set to 00 to indicate the RS(s) that has satisfied the entry condition of the event associated with the report ID for TTT, triggers this measurement report MAC CE, and included in the BEAM_ENTERING_LIST; it is set to 01 to indicate the RS(s) that has satisfied the leaving condition of the event associated with the report ID for TTT, triggers this measurement report MAC CE, and included in the BEAM_LEAVING_LIST; it is set to 10 to indicate the RS(s) has been reported in the (Truncated) L1 measurement report MAC CE, and included in the BEAM_REPORTED_LIST associated with the report ID as specified in clause 5.35.3; it is set to 11 to indicate the RS(s) not satisfying the event for TTT, if configured by network by allowReportAnyBeam specified in TS 38.331 [5], i.e. the RS(s) with Type set to neither 00, 01, nor 10.
-The RS(s) not satisfying the event for TTT is selected based on the decending order of measured quantity.
-The RS(s) included in the truncated event triggered L1 measurement report MAC CE are selected based on a decreasing order of the priority for the type of beam: 00, 01, 10, 11.
-If the (truncated) event triggered L1 measurement report MAC CE cannot accommodate all RS(s) with the same priority, the RS(s) are selected based on a decreasing order of measured quality.
+The field is set to 00 to indicate the RS(s) that have satisfied the entry condition of the event associated with the report ID for TTT, and trigger this measurement report MAC CE, which are included in the BEAM_ENTERING_LIST associated with the report ID when the MAC CE is generated as specified in clause 5.35.3; it is set to 01 to indicate the RS(s) that have satisfied the leaving condition of the event associated with the report ID for TTT, and trigger this measurement report MAC CE, which are included in the BEAM_LEAVING_LIST associated with the report ID when the MAC CE is generated as specified in clause 5.35.3; it is set to 10 to indicate the RS(s) have been previously reported in the (Truncated) event triggered L1 measurement report MAC CE, which are included in the BEAM_REPORTED_LIST associated with the report ID when the MAC CE is generated as specified in clause 5.35.3; it is set to 11 to indicate the RS(s) none of the BEAM_ENTERING_LIST / BEAM_REPORTED_LIST / BEAM_LEAVING_LIST, if allowReportAnyBeam specified in TS 38.331 [5] is configured.
+The RS(s) not satisfying the event for TTT are selected by decreasing value of measurement results.
+The RS(s) included in the truncated event triggered L1 measurement report MAC CE are selected based on the Type of RS(s), with the following priorities in decreasing order: 00, 01, 10, 11.
+If the (Truncated) event triggered L1 measurement report MAC CE cannot accommodate all RS(s) with the same priority, the RS(s) are selected by decreasing value of measurement results.
 The length of the field is 2 bits;

-NOTE: For the measurement report triggered by LTM2, the RS with Type of 00 is the current beam, which is always included in the last octet, i.e. the current RS of serving cell and the corresponding RS type are not included in the first two octets.
+NOTE: For the measurement report triggered by LTM2, the RS with Type 00 or 01 is the current beam, which is always included in the last octet.

 - RSRIi: This field indicates the reference signaling resource index of the beam i of LTM candidate cell for the event triggered L1 measurement report (i.e. SS/PBCH Block Resource indicator (SSBRI) or CSI-RS resource indicator (CRI)).
 The maximum number of non-serving RS reported, i.e. M value, is configured by maxNumberOfReportedBeams if the measurement of current RS of serving cell is not included, or is maxNumberOfReportedBeams-1 if the measurement of current RS of serving cell is included.
 The first RS is the RS with the highest measured quality for non-serving RS in this measurement report MAC CE.
 The length of the RSRI index field is 9 bits;